Trump Touts 'America First' At The United Nations

 Trump has withdrawn the U.S. from the Iran nuclear deal, the Paris climate accord and an Asia-Pacific trade pact, while imposing steep tariffs on both allies and adversaries.
 He insisted his focus on American "sovereignty" has paid off, helping to foster both peace and prosperity.

+"The United States will not tell you how to live or work or worship," Trump told the international assembly.
+"We only ask that you honor our sovereignty in return."

-Tensions with North Korea have eased since last year's General Assembly, when Trump called Kim Jong Un "rocket man," and threatened to "totally destroy" the country if it threatened the U.S. or its allies.
+Tensions with North Korea have eased since last year's General Assembly, when Trump called North Korean leader Kim Jong Un "rocket man" and threatened to "totally destroy" the country if it threatened the U.S. or its allies.

 On Tuesday, Trump touted "tremendous progress" in his negotiations with Kim, even though the North Korean leader has so far taken few concrete steps to eliminate his country's illicit nuclear program.

-If the president's approach to North Korea has softened in the last year, his attitude towards Iran has not.
+While the president's approach to North Korea has softened, his attitude toward Iran has not.

 Since withdrawing from the Iran nuclear deal, the U.S. has reimposed sanctions on the regime, and Trump is urging reluctant partners to do the same.

+"We ask all nations to isolate Iran's regime as long as its aggression continues," Trump said.
+"And we ask all nations to support Iran's people as they struggle to reclaim their religious and righteous destiny."

-"The United States has launched a campaign of economic pressure to deny the regime the funds it needs to advance its bloody agenda," he said.
-Other parties to the nuclear deal are reluctant to go along, noting that Iran continues to abide by the terms of the agreement.
+Other countries have been hesitant to join Trump in abandoning the nuclear deal, noting that Iran continues to abide by the terms of the agreement.

-Iran's behavior will also be a major focus Wednesday when Trump leads a meeting of the UN Security Council.
-Secretary of State Mike Pompeo said the U.S. considers Iran the leading state sponsor of terrorism.
+Iran's behavior will also be a major focus Wednesday when Trump leads a meeting of the U.N.
+Security Council.

 "We believe that trade must be fair and reciprocal," Trump said.
 "We will not allow our workers to be victimized, our companies to be cheated, and our wealth to be plundered and transferred."

-The international community has reacted warily to the president who seems determined to unwind the world order his predecessors spent decades building, and who isn't shy about blowing his own horn.
+The international community has reacted warily to the president who seems determined to unwind the world order that his predecessors spent decades building.

-"In less than two years, my administration has accomplished more than almost any administration in the history of our country," Trump said, prompting laughter in the U.N. hall.
+"We reject the ideology of globalism," Trump said.
+"And we embrace the doctrine of patriotism."

+He has bucked international convention by relocating the U.S. embassy in Israel from Tel Aviv to Jerusalem, slashing aid to the Palestinians, and dramatically reducing the number of refugees the U.S. admits from other countries.